Ryan-Reddy/FANTASTIC_FOUR_PROJB/README.md

                         1. Clone the repository from GitHub or dev_azure.
                         2. Create a virtual environment.
                         3. Install all dependencies. (noted in requirements.txt)
+                        4. Plug in Review-O-Meter 2000
-                        3. Play.
+                        5. Play.
-                        3. Support the software developers.
+                        6. Support the software developers.
 If you like this game, BUY IT!

                         DEV_AZURE:
                         https://dev.azure.com/HU-HBO-ICT/_git/2021-Prop-B-KlasO-T3